vektorious/cm-curriculum/_articles/building-open-projects/responsible-innov.md

 ### Content

-- What's behind "responsible innovation"?
+- What's "responsible innovation"?
+- Why it matters?
-  - What does this mean for my project?
+- What does this mean for my project in concrete terms?

 ### {{ site.assignment }} Do something!